This section includes information on the following subjects:-

 Earrings Children are not allowed to wear earrings or studs as they can suffer torn earlobes from accidents at playtimes or during physical education.
 If children arrive at school with an ear-ring or stud, the teacher will contact you to ask you to remove it.
 We will cover it with a micropore plaster for safety reasons for the remainder of the day.

 The school gates remain locked from 8.55am until 3.15pm.
 All parents/carers collecting or bringing their children to school during this time are required to sign their children in/out of school.
 Visitors are asked to come to the main School Entrance if they arrive or leave during the time that the school is in session.
 All visitors during school hours are required to sign the Visitors' Book and to wear a visitor's badge at all times.
 Adults who are not wearing a clearly identifiable badge will be invited to identify themsleves by members of staff.
 Most areas of the school have an interconnecting telephone system and it is possible to telephone the emergency services from all telephones on site.
 We also have panic buttons in all areas of the school which are connected to the police station.

 Children who arrive late for school or who are taken out of school during school time for medical reasons, have to be signed in and out of school by you.
 You must seek the Headteacher's permission to take children out of school prior to the appointment.

 Food and Drink in School

-Children have their school dinners in the hall which takes place in to two sittings.
+Children have their school dinners in the hall which takes place in to three sittings.
 The children are supervised at lunchtime by Midday Supervisors assigned to each class and overseen by a senior member of staff.

 There are four meal options available daily; main meal, vegetarian, pasta and jacket potato.
 A salad bar is available in addition and all children are encouraged to take salad with their meal.
 For more information on our school lunch menus, please click here.